vim-ctrlspace/vim-ctrlspace/README.md

 ### Buffer List

-This is the basic list the plugin offers.
+This is the basic list of the plugin.
 Depending of its mode it can collect buffers from the current tab or buffers from all tabs.

 <p align="center">